Sit Move: a new approach to stillness

 Remember being told to sit still?
-I do, over and over again being told to ‘Sit still.’
-A recurring command in school, “Everyone Sit and Stay Still” which meant keep your eyes on the teacher and pay attention.
-Focus on this bossy person in your life who needs you to stop moving.
-Sit still and be productive.
-The two words ‘sit’ and ‘still’ are said together so often it’s as if they actually do go hand in hand, as if they were mutually dependent on one another.
-The idea of sitting the idea of staying still have become joined at the hip to the detriment of our entire body.
-We never hear someone say, ‘Sit and Move Around.’
-It hardly sounds right, right?
-But that’s what we ought to be doing.
+I do too.
+Someone was always telling me to ‘Sit still.’
+It was a recurring command in school, which meant keep your eyes on the teacher and pay attention.
+It was the demand of the bossy person in your life who wanted you to stop moving and do what they wanted us to do.
+The two words 'sit' and 'still' are said together so often it's as if they actually do go hand in hand.

-I discovered the power of ‘car yoga’ on one particularly long drive home I remembered to do pranayama breathing and found my energy quickly restored.
+Movement is our natural state of being.
+I discovered the power of 'car yoga' on one particularly long drive home I remembered to do pranayama breathing and found my energy quickly restored.
 In my imagination I began to go through a series of yoga poses and noticed that I was moving, ever so slightly, in the direction of the poses I was imagining.
-Just thinking I was in forward fold, and back bend and side stretches helped me feel more open and alleviate the tension in my body.
-My spine felt open and fluid, I was breathing even more deeply.
+All it took was thinking I was in forward fold, and back bend and side stretches and I felt more open and tension free.
+My spine felt fluid and I was breathing even more deeply.

-Since that day I remember to do ‘car yoga’ whenever I drive long distance and whenever I snap out of the mesmerizing affect of sitting in front of my computer.
-I’m sharing the easiest to learn car yoga moves here, the ones that you can do in your car or any other place you’re sitting for a long time.
+Here are a few easy to translate to yoga poses you can do in your car or any other place you're sitting for a long time.
 The basic most important thing to remember is to get your spine moving.

 Seated Cat - Cow

-- Exhale into cat, bring your navel to your spine and drop your pelvis, and curve your back.
+Exhale into cat, bring your navel to your spine and drop your pelvis, and curve your back.
 Inhale into cow, bring your hips forward, open your chest, and lift up through your neck and head.
-Breathe in and out and move.
 Repeat several times.
-Smile.
+Remember to smile.

 Seated Side Stretch